GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 ## Survival strategy

-We will adopt a relatively simple survival strategy.
-Throughout a training run, we will expect trainers to persist the state of the model being trained in checkpoints.
-We will survive our training job using only Compute Engine primitives to start them back up from the most recently saved checkpoint after a VM restart.
+We adopt a relatively simple survival strategy.
+Throughout a training run, we expect trainers to persist the state of the model being trained in checkpoints.
+We survive our training job using only Compute Engine primitives to start them back up from the most recently saved checkpoint after a VM restart.

 Note that, under this policy, we are willing to lose some amount of training computation -- specifically, the computation done between when the most recent checkpoint was stored and the time of a potential failure.